Why AI isn't making complex software quotes 60% cheaper

 - Focus on outcomes, not hours.
 The real question isn't "How much cheaper can you make this?" but "What can we ship in 8 weeks with AI-augmented delivery that we couldn't before?"

-- Budget for the 80%.
+- Budget for the parts AI does not make accountable by itself.
 The agencies that deliver the best results are investing their AI savings into better planning, more thorough QA, and faster iteration cycles, not just lower rates.
 That's where the real ROI lives.

 - Beware the 60% quote.
 If an agency offers to cut 60% off their normal rate because of AI, ask what they're cutting from the process.
 The answer usually reveals where corners are being cut.